kemper/in_balanced_groups_of/README.md

 # InBalancedGroupsOf

+This is an in order, balanced version of in_groups_of.

-This provides functionality similar to in_groups_of, but better balanced.
+This provides functionality similar to in_groups_of.

 ## Installation